 If you remember, the first stage of hair growth is where the hair is connected to the walls of the hair follicle, using blood flow to grow properly.

-As such, having great blood circulation is ideal for creating long thick hairs that contribute towards a fuller, better beard.
+As such, having great blood circulation is ideal for creating long, thick hairs contributing to a fuller, better beard.

 Without good blood circulation, your hairs will be thinner and will easily fall out.
 In some places, you won’t grow any hair at all!